Our environment is a key component of success.

 Next Steps: Switch Up Your Environment

-Studies have proven that our environment has a significant impact on our decisions.
 If you haven't given your environment any real thought, now is the time.
-You may not discover a vaccine, but you will undoubtedly create more success and opportunity in your life.
+You may not discover a vaccine, but you'll undoubtedly create more success and opportunity in your life.

 Want to learn more about creating opportunities in your life?
 Check out our article: 3 Facets of Opportunity: Utilize Your Time to Create Potential Value.